 You should never ignore small specks blood in the sink or on your toothbrush while brushing and flossing.
 Bleeding gums are usually a telltale sign of early stages of gum disease, usually referred to as gingivitis.
-This condition can progress rapidly without treatment.
-Considered two of the best dentists in Chesapeake, Drs.
-Barclay and Jeffrey Weisberg can provide the vital care you need at our office.
+This condition can progress rapidly without periodontal treatment.
+Considered among the best dentists in Chesapeake, our team of doctors can provide the vital care you need at our office.
 They can perform scaling and root planing to remove plaque and tartar from below the gum line that is causing inflammation to improve your oral health and protect your smile.

 What Causes Bleeding Gums?

 The primary cause of bleeding gums is the accumulation of plaque around the base of the tooth.
 Once plaque hardens and calcifies it is referred to as tartar, which attaches to the enamel of the teeth and can be difficult to remove.
 Plaque is a sticky film of bacteria that, when combined with food particles, can form acids that can affect the teeth and gums.
 The bacteria feeds on the food particles and irritates the gums, causing them to bleed.
 Inflamed, red, and swollen gums can cause pain, bad breath, and tooth sensitivity.